AxC1271/RISC-V-CPU/README.md

 ## CPU Architecture Design

 ### Instruction Memory
 The instruction memory is where the instructions get loaded onto the FPGA via UART.
+This entity acts in tandem with a receiver that writes to memory every time the valid flag gets asserted.
+It also takes the pc for reading the address of the instruction which later gets pipelined into the instruction register → control unit.

 ### Register File
 In this project, the register file contains 32 registers, each being 32 bits wide.
 The address is a 5 bit standard logic vector that indexes the registers, and the register file includes two read addresses, a write enable input, a write address, and a 32-bit wide read value.